 While it’s not fun to work when it’s sweltering, it’s the perfect weather to go to the beach!
 Get your sunglasses, make sure to put some sunscreen on, and relax by the waves.

 Blustery autumn days are my favorite.
-A blustery day (can you pronounce this weather word?) is when the wind is blowing very hard.
+A blustery day (can you pronounce this weather word?) is when the is blowing very hard.
 On a blustery day, it’s usually nice to be inside- that way your hair doesn’t get messed up!)

 Blustery days can be sunny or cloudy.
 However, they’re usually colder days, so make sure you’re wrapped up tight with warm clothes!

 While dull can be used to describe a person, it can also be used to describe the weather.
+That’s what makes it one of our favorite weather words!

 A dull day is very cloudy.
 The sky is grey and it may be raining (though not much).
 The weather isn’t very exciting on these days.
 There aren’t big storms and it isn’t sunny.
 A dull day may make you want to stay in bed all day, so snuggle up with a good book!